SolaceSamples/solace-samples-cloudfoundry-java/docs/_tutorials/ldap.md

 This will give all users in the 'finance' group (ie 'hank') application access to that VPN.

-You can read more about setting up authorization groups, including changing ACL profiles and client profiles in the [Solace Configuring Client LDAP Authorization Documentation]({{ site.links-client-ldap-authorization}}){:target="_blank"}.
+You can read more about setting up authorization groups, including changing ACL profiles and client profiles in the [Solace Configuring Client LDAP Authorization Documentation]({{ site.links-client-ldap-authorization }})